vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 1. Thus by the grace of the Guru attended with the knowledge of one's subserviency to God (Seshatva),* ever despising sound and other objects of the senses, even as other deities than God, he who, desirous of the fruit of attaining Vishnu, has bhakti for his means, is a Vaishnavat (follower of Vishnu).

-Sesha: One whose nature is solely towards the attribution of another's supremacy, is the Sesha of that other and is subser- vient to his purposes.
+Sesha: One whose nature is solely towards the attribution of another's supremacy, is the Sesha of that other and is subservient to his purposes.
 Seshi is one who holds everything at his own disposal and appropriates it for his own purposes.
-Accord- ing to the Visishthadvaita system the relation between the ruler and the ruled, the Isvara and the jiva is Sesha-seshi-bhava- and it is eternal.
+According to the Visishthadvaita system the relation between the ruler and the ruled, the Isvara and the jiva is Sesha-seshi-bhavaand it is eternal.
 </details>